To Computer Markets Or Not, that is the question.? Is going to a computer market the answer to your computer needs?

 Is it me, why do they call them computer “swap” markets.
 Is it because we swap money for computer items?

 The computer market.. and pirates (ahoy!)

 We picked RMIT Netball & Sports Centre in Bundoora run by Technology Markets.
 We had a giggle at the guy on the entrance.
-So entranced in his mobile phone, he didn’t look up until he heard the coins hit the table, to which we received a very satisfying chin nod.
+So enthralled in his mobile phone, he didn’t look up until he heard the coins hit the table, to which we received a very rewarding chin nod.

 The over-riding impression my son (12) and I had was “pirated” goods.
 If there were 30 vendors, there had to have been a third selling some type of pirated goods.
 There was dodgey software in the form of games, operating systems, graphic editing software, pretty much every type of software you can think of.
 Then the movies.
 The easiest way I can describe this.. go and look at whats on today in cinemas and that’s what was being sold.
 The very latest movies on DVD with bright shiny covers going for a song.

 Obviously the vendor is taking a huge risk if they are caught.
 They will lose their stock, cash and be charged with selling pirate goods.
 Costly exercise.

 But I challenge the market operator (Technology Markets) for allowing these vendors to operate?
 They are happy to take my money ($3 entrance fee) and the vendors Sellers Fee but not place any criteria on what can be sold.
 Many ‘craft’ market organisers’ stipulate the items must be made by the stall holder, same applies to ‘farmers’ markets, the stallholder must have grown or produced the items for sale.
 So, why can’t computer markets operate the same way?